StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 Which broker has free options trading?

 Instead of calling their revenue per trade “commissions,” many brokers charge per-contract fees (including some brokers who claim to have "zero commission" options trading).
-The exceptions are Robinhood, SoFi Invest , Firstrade and Webull, which charge no commissions or fees for options.
-Of these, we prefer Webull, which has a silky-smooth desktop platform.
+The exceptions are Robinhood, SoFi Invest , Firstrade, and Webull, which charge no commissions or fees for options.
+Of these, I prefer Webull, which has a silky-smooth desktop platform.

 What is a call option?